 The CT scan itself was, in fact, very speedy.
 However, things got a little tricky from there.
 The tech thought it was weird that I didn’t have a doctor’s appointment after this particular “type” of CT scan.
 This got me worried.
 When I asked why, she mentioned that the contrast usually highlights any blood clots present.
 Because of this, I was back to the waiting room twirling my wig hair through my tingly, neuropathic fingertips waiting on my results.

 I was called back in and got the all clear good to go – It was a “woo” moment as they removed the IV in my arm, but that feeling didn’t last for long.
-The elevator takes my down to the first floor, and I received THE call University Tennessee Medical.
-The next few sentences were pretty grazed over in my mind as I rode the elevator back up and sat in a waiting room while the pulmonologist made his way over to discuss the 3-4 blood clots found in my lungs.
+The elevator takes my down to the first floor, and I received THE call from University Tennessee Medical.
+The next few sentences were pretty glazed over in my mind as I rode the elevator back up and sat in a waiting room while the pulmonologist made his way over to discuss the 3-4 blood clots found in my lungs.
 Both my mom and dad made it just in time to hear the same news.
 He then called up my oncologist, and the two agreed that I would need to be admitted to the hospital.

 My mom and I then found ourselves waiting for my glamorous hospital room in the hospital cafeteria, her with a wrap in hand, me with a chocolate, raspberry mixed froyo.
 After what seemed like a million years, we got the call that I’d be in room 872.
-We walked straight past check in and settled in my room, questioning whether we did in fact need to check in or not and what we were supposed to be doing overall.
+We walked straight past check-in and settled in my room, questioning whether we did in fact need to check in or not and what we were supposed to be doing overall.

 The next thirty minutes felt like the Avengers had been called to assemble and were all sent into action in my hospital room.
-I answered a patient questionnaire with my nurse, had an IV and heart monitor started, sat through both an echocardiogram and an EKG, and had additional bloodwork taken.
+I answered a patient questionnaire with my nurse, had an IV and heart monitor started, sat through both an echocardiogram and an EKG, and had additional blood taken.

 I then saw four doctors: one gynae oncologist, one pulmonologist, one hematologist and one cardiologist.
-Another 20 some vials of bloodwork were drawn, followed by a doplar/ultrasound of both my legs and arms.
+Another 20 some vials of blood were drawn, followed by a doplar/ultrasound of both my legs and arms.
 I didn’t sleep at all through the night, and I’m actually exhausted now so this will be completed tomorrow (hopefully with my discharge paperwork!).

 May 2nd, 2019

-As in turns out, I did a subsequent echocardiogram on Thursday morning, and the blood clots in my heart had already dissolved!
+As in turns out, I did a subsequent echocardiogram on Thursday morning, and the 4 extra blood clots they had found in my heart had already dissolved!
 Amazing news for the first time in a little bit.
 On the other hand, my idea of going to the Dominican Republic and getting back to London anytime soon also quickly dissolved.
 I am now not allowed to fly for three months.
 This may or may not have been a ploy from my dad to keep me in the United States, however that’s a little morbid, so scratch that.

 Come Saturday and all of us are drinking on the boat like we used to, and sure enough another drama takes place.
 This time it was my dog at the forefront.
 When jumping off of the boat, Bella missed her footing and hit her stomach against the dock.
 She immediately curled inward in pain, barely being able to walk.
 My mom rushed her to the animal hospital while the rest of us finish tying up the boat.